Applied Research In Science and Engineering (ARISE)

 Students will also receive training in presentation and public speaking skills, in collaboration with ARISE’s partners at Irondale Ensemble Project, and present their research findings at the program’s concluding colloquium to NYU faculty and graduate students, their peer ARISE participants, other academic experts, family members and friends.

-ARISE is a 7-week program that takes place during the summer.
-It is open to New York City high school students currently enrolled in the 10th or 11th grade.
-Students receive a full scholarship to participate in the program along with a $750.00 stipend for completing the program.
+ARISE is a 10-week program that takes place during the summer with four weeks of remote after school workshops in June and six weeks of in-person labs starting July 1.
+It is open to New York City high school students in the 10th or 11th grade.
 ARISE is offered as a tuition-free program through the support of the Pinkerton Foundation, with additional funding from the Depository Trust and Clearing Corporation (DTCC), and in partnership with the New York City Science Research Mentoring Consortium.

 How to Apply